dicepencilpaper/864-System/Referee Toolbox.md

 A list of resources for referees to use in their games.

+## Combat

+Combat follows a sequence:

+1. Determine who goes first.

+2. Attacker rolls damage of a weapon plus either the Strength plus the rank of the Somatic skill for melee combat or Agility plus the rank of the Somatic skill.
+If the result is greater than or equal to the target's Physical Attack Target, the attacker is successful.

+3. The referee compares the attack roll to the Physical Damage Resistance stat and adjudicates as follows:

+   1. If the attack roll is less then or equal to the PDR, the target is unaffected.
+   2. If the attack roll is between 1 and 4 points above the PDR, the target is **harmed**, taking a -1 penalty to their PDR.
+   3. If the attack roll is greater than 4 points above the PDR, the target is **wounded** and takes a wound for every 4 points of damage above the PDR.

+   The -1 penalties are cumulative.
+If an entity has already been harmed once, they suffer a -1 penalty to their PDR.
+If they are harmed again, the penalty increases to -2 and if harmed yet again, increases to -3.

+   An entity that is wounded does not take an addition -1 penalty to their PDR.

+### Combat Example

+Here is a detailed example of how combat works.

+A player's entity, named Bart is fighting an animated skeleton with a sword.
+Bart has average Strength and Physical skill rank of 1.
+Damage from a sword is 2.
+His attack rolls will be d8 + d6 + 1 (skill) +2 (sword).
+The skeleton has Low Agility (-1) and High Strength (+1) making their Physical Attack Target 8 -1 + 1 or 8.
+The skeleton's Physical Damage Resistance is 4 - 1 or 3.

+Bart rolls an 8 and adds 3 from the skill rating and weapon damage.
+Comparing the result of 11 to the skeleton's PAT, the attack roll is 3 higher.
+Comparing 3 to the skeleton's PDR of 3 results in the skeleton shaking off the attack.

+On the next round, Bart rolls an 11.
+Adding 3 to the result yield an attack roll of 14.
+When comparing 14 , the attack roll is 6 more than the skeleton's PAT, a successful hit.
+Comparing 6 to the skeleton's PDR of 3 results in the skeleton being hurt.
+The skeleton's PDR is lowered to 2.

+On the next round, Bart rolls an 9.
+Adding 3 to the result yield an attack roll of 12.
+When comparing 12 , the attack roll is 4 more than the skeleton's PAT, a successful hit.
+Comparing 4 to the skeleton's PDR of 2 results in the skeleton being hurt.
+The skeleton's PDR is lowered to 1.

 ## Other Notes

 The extended ability table can be used to build spells, weapons, and any other damage-based item.
 Similar tables will appear below: